Devices Menu#

 Info Menu Options#

-Click Overview to display the Device Overview page, which shows:
+Select Overview to open the Device Overview page.

 • The device serial number